robertfoss/memcpy.io/content/2017-04-27_android_imx6.md

 Since the hardware very much matters this is going to be divided into a few parts, the common steps and the hardware specific ones.

-This post is a bit of a living document and will be changed over time, and if you have any questions about it, please reach out through email (robert.foss@collabora.com) or irc (tomeu or robertfoss on #dri-devel on freenode).
+This post is a bit of a living document and will be changed over time, and if you have any questions about it, please reach out through email (robert.foss at collabora.com) or irc (tomeu or robertfoss on #dri-devel on freenode).

 ## Common steps